-Finally, the court below held that Article IV, § 1, which states that the "lieutenant-governor shall be chosen at the same time, and for the same term" as the Governor, prohibits the Legislature from extending POL § 43 to the Lieutenant Governor's Office.
-Supreme Court Order at 16.
-But § 1 deals only with the election of a Lieutenant Governor, not the filling of vacancies.
+Finally, Respondent also argued below, and Supreme Court held, that Article IV, § 1, which states that the "lieutenant-governor shall be chosen at the same time, and for the same term" as the Governor, prohibits the Legislature from extending POL § 43 to the Lieutenant Governor's Office.
+See, e.g., Supreme Court Order at 16.; Mem. of Law in Opp. to Motion for Interim Stay at 6, n2 (Jul.
+27, 2009) (quoting Attorney General Andrew Cuomo).
+Section 1, however, deals only with the election of a Lieutenant Governor, not the filling of vacancies.
 Article V, § 1 likewise provides that the Comptroller and the Attorney General "shall be chosen at the same general election as the governor and hold office for the same term."
 N.Y.
 Const. art.
 IV, § 1.
 But that does not mean that when there is a vacancy in one of those offices it cannot be filled by the Legislature through a new appointee - Comptroller DiNapoli, for example, was not chosen "at the same general election as the governor."
 Id.
-The same holds true for Article IV, § 1.
+The same holds true for Article IV, § 1.5 of duties does not fill a vacancy, Respondent cannot succeed in his claim that Governor Paterson lacked authority to appoint a Lieutenant Governor.
+Accordingly, Respondent has no likelihood of success on the merits of his claim.

-In sum, given the plain linguistic differences in Article IV, § 5 and Article IV, § 6, coupled with Ward's view that the temporary performance of duties does not fill a vacancy, Respondents cannot succeed in their claim that Governor Paterson lacked authority to appoint Richard Ravitch to serve as Lieutenant Governor.
-Accordingly, Respondents have no likelihood of success on the merits of their claim.
+In sum, given the plain linguistic differences in Article IV, § 5 and Article IV, § 6, coupled with Ward's view that the temporary performance